sauddy/sauddy/README.md

-- 👋 Hi, I’m @Sayantan
+- 👋 Hi, I’m @Sayantan.
+I am currently an NPP fellow at NASA Jet Propulsion Lab.
+I research the intersection of physics and machine learning.
-- 👀 I’m interested in developing Deep Learning models to detect exoplanets from Atacama Large Millimeter/submillimeter Array (ALMA).
+- 👀 I’m also develop Deep Learning models to detect exoplanets from Atacama Large Millimeter/submillimeter Array (ALMA).
      Additioanlly, I run computer simulations (Magnetohydrodynamic models) to study the formation of Planet and Star formation.
 - 🌱 I’m currently learning to apply Generative models like GAN
 - 💞️ I’m looking to collaborate on ML projects with application in Astrophysics.